dpareasy/Assignment1/README.md

 ### Launcher ###

-In order to launch the simulation a .lunch file can be used by copying this command into the terminal:
+In order to launch the simulation a `.lunch` file can be used by copying this command into the terminal:

 ```
-roslaunch Assignment1 launch_file.launch
+roslaunch Assignment1 project_launch.launch
 ```

 It will launch the aRMOR server and all the nodes that implement the robot behavior.

 ```
 <?xml version="1.0"?>
 <launch>